Does your tea contain pesticides?

 Tea Safety: 1) No problem, 2) Easy to avoid, 3) Worrisome, 4) Real bad

 - It is prevalent among no-name cheap teas.
-There are just too many reports of teas containing pesticide residues plus lead from car emissions and chemicals from the coal burning and air pollution that mark India and China, two of the largest tea growers.
+There are just too many media and some scientific reports of teas containing pesticide residues plus lead from car emissions and chemicals from the burning of coal as well as air pollutants that mark India and China, two of the largest tea growers.

 - Tea is basically pesticide-laden.
 It is a very serious problem that is growing and poses substantial risks to both tea workers and drinkers.
 This is one instance of the threat to the food chain that makes pesticides and corner-cutting in quality control an escalating response to biodegradation, climate change and the intense economic pressure of global overcapacity and falling prices.
 Reports by leading think tanks, international policy, industry and research groups question if the many efforts to nurture sustainable production can turn the trends.